damdam775/codex/README.md

 Windows users should run [`install_windows.bat`](./install_windows.bat), which invokes the PowerShell installer (`scripts/install_windows.ps1`).
 Make sure you have **Node.js 22 or newer** installed first.
-The script verifies the version, updates your `PATH`, writes a default `~/.codex/AGENTS.md`, and installs the Rust-based Codex CLI via `npm install -g @openai/codex@native`.
+The script verifies the version, updates your `PATH`, writes a default `~/.codex/AGENTS.md`, and can build the Rust-based Codex CLI from the `codex-rs` workspace using `cargo install`.
 During setup it creates a `~/.codex/config.toml`, letting you choose between OpenAI, Gemini, or Claude via OpenRouter (and prompting for API keys when needed).
-A minimal Python helper for interactive prompts is provided at [`scripts/windows_agent.py`](./scripts/windows_agent.py). **Note:** The script adds Node and npm's global bin folder to your PATH.
+A minimal Python helper for interactive prompts is provided at [`scripts/windows_agent.py`](./scripts/windows_agent.py). **Note:** The script adds Node, npm's global bin folder, and (when present) `~/.cargo/bin` to your PATH.
 If running `codex` opens the PowerShell script in an editor, reinstall Node.js or run the setup script again to fix file associations.

 ---